pmontaguevans/customer-support-center/README.md

 - When clicking "post ticket" button you will be redirected to a thank you page.

 Actor (Support Agent / Customer Support):
+- Navigate back to localhost:3000
-Tickets will be added to the dropdown list
+- Created ticket will be shown in the dropdown list

 ------------------
 It took me roughly ~16 hours to do this.
 Given limitations due to work and other circumstances,